taiki-e/cache-cargo-install-action/README.md

 ## Compatibility

 This action has been tested for GitHub-hosted runners (Ubuntu, macOS, Windows) and containers (Ubuntu, Debian, Alpine, Fedora, CentOS, Rocky).
-To use this action in self-hosted runners or in containers, you will need to install at least the following:
+To use this action in self-hosted runners or in containers, at least the following tools are required:

 - bash
 - GNU tar